 As an appellate advocate, Rick has argued cases before the Illinois Appellate Court and the Illinois Supreme Court.

 Rick earned his J.D. with High Honors in 1985 from The John Marshall Law School, where he graduated 5th in his class, was a member of the Law Review, an oralist and brief writer for the Marshall-Wythe National Moot Court Competition and member of the Order of John Marshall.

-Rick is an active member of the Illinois Bar Association, DuPage Bar Association, Chicago Bar Association, President’s Resource Group, Glen Ellyn Chamber of Commerce, Glen Ellyn Business Leaders’ Forum, and a former member of Rotary One and Vistage International.
-He formerly served as the Vice President of Business & Professional Services and Director for the Glen Ellyn Chamber of Commerce.
-Currently Rick is a Director for the DuPage Bar Foundation and Council Member of the DuPage County Bar Association Business Law Council.
+Rick is an active member of the Illinois Bar Association, DuPage Bar Association, and Glen Ellyn Chamber of Commerce.
+He formerly served as the Vice President of Business & Professional Services of the Glen Ellyn Chamber of Commerce, Director of the Glen Ellyn Chamber of Commerce, President of the Glen Ellyn Business Leaders’ Forum, and was a member of Rotary One and Vistage International.
+Currently, Rick serves as a Director for the DuPage Bar Foundation and as Chair of the DuPage County Bar Association Business Law Council.

 The Supreme Court of Illinois does not recognize certifications of specialties in the practice of law, and I do not hold myself out as a specialist.
 However, I concentrate my practice in the following areas: formation, start up, employment issues, management, contracts, buy-sell agreements, shareholder issues, merger and acquisition and all forms of business transactions, disputes and litigation.